 Railroads were the primary driving force behind the US adopting strict time zones.
 The standardization was necessary for the same reason that accurate timepieces on trains and in stations were.
-(As I was writing this, a PBS program on filmmakers who left Hitler's Germany and the countries it conquered showed the segment from High Noon where depends on your longitude, but the time zone Noon is set by telegraph and therefore is the same throughout the zone.
+(As I was writing this, a PBS program on filmmakers who left Hitler's Germany and the countries it conquered showed the segment from High Noon where the station clock strikes Noon. :-) Local Noon depends on your longitude, but the time zone Noon is set by telegraph and therefore is the same throughout the zone.

-precision and dependability in our timekeeping provide.
-This requirement is met by using wristwatch is a far better timekeeper than any clock from a century ago, because the tiny crystal inside drives a timing circuit at a frequency of around 32 kHz.
+These days we require far more accuracy, precision and dependability in our timekeeping than even the best mechanical systems can provide.
+This requirement is met by using oscillators far more rapid than those of any pendulum or balance wheel.
+A quality quartz wristwatch is a far better timekeeper than any clock from a century ago, because the tiny crystal inside drives a timing circuit at a frequency of around 32 kHz.
 Larger - and more expensive - quartz chronometers may have timing frequencies in the multiple megahertz.
-We humans don't personally need superhero of all time."
-(And as it turns out, my time this finely divided and exquisitely rationed for ourselves, of course.
-The nerve impulses in our bodies travel at a relative Boys of Steel.
-He is writing it for a young snail's pace, not even reaching the speed of audience (probably first grade level), so he is sound.
+We humans don't personally need time this finely divided and exquisitely rationed for ourselves, of course.
+The nerve impulses in our bodies travel at a relative snail's pace, not even reaching the speed of sound.
 However, many of our endeavors do need this close measure of time.
-Trains, planes and spacecraft - Especially spacecraft! need literally split-second timing.
+Trains, planes and spacecraft Especially spacecraft! - need literally split-second timing.

-sufficiently that handling of this is normally transparent.
-Our computers automatically from the Naval Observatory.
-Our technology of time is so advanced that satellites with the slight slowing their high velocity causes.
+Fortunately, the technology has advanced sufficiently that handling of this is normally transparent.
+Our computers automatically synchronize through the Internet.
+Our clocks and even watches detect the shortwave signal from the Naval Observatory.
+Our technology of time is so advanced that satellites with clocks on board automatically compensate for the slight slowing their high velocity causes.
 An effect only recently predicted by Albert Einstein at the time this pamphlet was published.